 Now don’t get us wrong - these places are also fantastic if you are on the wagon, but that’s kind of intentional.
 Whether you’ve chosen to cut the juice completely, enjoy the odd tipple here or there or downright just love a proper pina colada, we’ve chosen bars that cater sufficiently to everyone.
 Here’s where to drink in London if you’re not drinking.
 Or even if you (kind of) are.
 You do you.

 What: This Shoreditch favourite requires customers to locate its anonymous wooden door before entering the speakeasy-style bar, designed to evoke the old-school glamour of the roaring twenties via a schedule of live jazz, golden era cocktails and vintage spirits.
 It’s great if you're drinking, and just as good if you’re not.
 The main list is divided into four sections - Pre-Prohibition, Prohibition, Post-War and Nightjar Signatures - but you’ll find a page devoted to low and no alcohol suggestions that are just as punchy as the booze-filled ones.
-Look out for Night Wings made with Three Spirit Nightcap, Nightjar hops tincture 0%, pecan and a roasted coffee bean maple syrup.
+Look out for Cafe Kirsch Elixir made with Three Spirit social elixir, Nightjar grenadine, cold brew coffee and cranberry.

 Book now: Nightjar